The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 ### 3xF4 Transpose F3P \[N101]

 To alleviate the weak slow casting F3, one method is to use a F3P generated from the previous fire phase in its place, which eliminates the F3’s long cast time and improves the line’s effectiveness.
 This has been made viable from F3P’s change to 30 seconds in Endwalker.
-However, as we are transitioning to AF with an instant, we can only fit in 3 F4s without high SpS.
+However, as we are transitioning to AF with an instant, we can only fit in three F4s without high SpS.
 In addition, we must also consider the standard line with its probability that produced the F3P.
 With these considerations, this line in conjunction with standard yields a 0.55% gain, which is still less than AF1 F3P Standard.

 ![](https://lh5.googleusercontent.com/g7q8vGKJJSqsBzNu4On9kwIzvc99GXGXWnXXb8qxgypDKD-t_8I2hwzTCS5Rg38jCq30XgVdga68cmv3OLEO8DWz1vOIEdNbMvR-ytOOF0lbR877UqZJ7tJkIK-WtP8Vp2ye1s_V)